Gronnfrosk/Noroff-Semester-Projec-2/README.md

 1.	**Home page**
       - View active listings that is put up for auction and displayed as cards containing an image, title and amount of bids on the item.
       - It is possiple to sort listings by when they are created, deadline date and most bids.
-      - An unregistered user may search through Listings.
+      - An unregistered user may search and sort through Listings.
       - Users can add items for auction.
 There is validation for the create listing form.
       - Users can see total Credit in top navigation bar.
 Users can also logout from the top navigation bar.
 3.	**Profile page**